alishersadikov/blog-site/src/content/posts/2023-03-16-google-cloud-certification-exams-tips.md

 ---
 template: blog-post
-title: Google Cloud certification proctored exam tips
+title: Google Cloud certification proctored exam review and tips
 slug: proctored-google-cloud-exam
 date: 2023-03-14 22:44
 description: "This post provides some recommendations for taking the Google